 Changing Your Faucet Tap

-One of the easiest changes you can make to conserve water in your home is to install a low-flow faucet and/or shower head.
+One of the easiest changes you can make to conserve water in your home is to install a low-flow shower head.
 Most low flow faucets and shower heads these days are actually a type of aerator made to deliver a combination of water and air through a stream.
 This simple change not only cuts down on the amount of water waste in your home, but it brings the water bill price down and who doesn’t love to save money these days?

 Fill Your Washing Appliances Before Using